kcoopermiller/capyswarm/examples/basic/README.md

 2. **hn_mal.py**

-   - Demonstrates how to scrape two different websites in parallel using an Orchestrator and two specialized Agents.
+   - Demonstrates how to scrape two different websites in parallel in two separate instances using an Orchestrator and two specialized Agents.
    - **Usage**: Scrapes the top 5 posts from Hacker News and the top 5 anime from MyAnimeList.
+   - **Note**: This example requires you to have two different Scrapybara instances running before you run the example.

 3. **github_analysis.py**